raynamharris/IntegrativeHippocampusModule2016/README.md

-Welcome to the resources webpage for the 2016 Integrative STG Module!
+Welcome to the resources webpage for the 2016 Integrative Hippocampus Module!
 We are really excited to spend the next two weeks with you!
 Please use this webpage as a community resource where you will find links to lessons, protocols, useful tools, and information about module and the instructors.
 A description of the overall module objectives and goals, [visit this page](ModuleOverview.md).

 ## Meet the Instructors
 During this module, you will learn a lot from [JuanMarcos](http://www.alarconlab.com), [Eva Fischer](http://evakfischer.weebly.com), [Rayna Harris](http://raynamharris.github.io),